This POST “Hungarian Forint” was originally published on December 26, 2019, and has been updated as of June 22, 2023.

 A complete redesign of all banknotes was carried out between 1997 and 2001, gradually issuing new denominations of 200, 500, 1,000, 2,000, 5,000, 10,000 and 20,000 forints.

 Each current forint banknote shows a famous Hungarian leader on the obverse, and somewhere linked to it on the reverse.
-All bills have a watermark and a visible metal band.
+All notes have a watermark and a visible metal band.
 All 1,000 forints banknotes and theirs superiors in value have the same size of 154 x 70 mm.

 Commemorative banknotes have also been issued: those of 1,000 and 2,000 forints to commemorate the millennium of the birth of the Hungarian state, and those of 500 forints that commemorate the 50th anniversary of the 1956 revolution.